crispinalan/talkcalendar/README.md

 ![](preferences-dialog.png)

-* Use the Font dialog to change the application font size
+* Use the Font dialog to change the application font name and size.

 ![](font-dialog.png)

 ### Help

-* Use the Information dialog to display app preferences
+* Use the Information dialog to display current application preferences.

 ![](information-dialog.png)

-* Use the About dialog to display current version
+* Use the About dialog to display current version.

 ![](about-dialog.png)